Martin W. Ohlerich

 Painting came later.
 First as an experiment.
 Then as a counterbalance.
 Eventually as something that stayed.

-I work abstractly because I am not interested in what a painting shows.
-I am interested in what a painting triggers.
+I work abstractly because I am less interested in what an image clearly shows.
+I am interested in what it evokes.

-Each work is a trace of a process — open to your own thoughts, memories and interpretations.
+Each work is a trace of this process.
+Open to personal thoughts, memories and interpretations.